 What’s the best time to visit Sarajevo?

-Few facts about Sarajevo:
+a Few facts about Sarajevo

-Due to the long Ottoman rule, The Ottoman influence is very present, especially in the Old Town Bascarsija.
-During the Yugoslav Wars it was under a siege by Serbian forces for almost 4 years and was destroyed a lot.
-Since then, the city undergone post-war reconstruction and it’s now a fastest growing city in Bosnia and Herzegovina.
+Due to the long Ottoman rule, the Ottoman influence is very present, especially in the Old Town – Baščaršija.
+During the Yugoslav Wars, the city was under a siege by Serbian forces for almost 4 years and was left quite destroyed.
+Since then, it has undergone post-war reconstruction and is now the fastest growing city in Bosnia and Herzegovina.

-One Day in Sarajevo Itinerary:
+One Day in Sarajevo Itinerary

-Stroll around the Old town
+Stroll around the Old Town

-Bascarsija, or the Sarajevo Old Town is where most of the things from this itinerary are located.
-It’s actually not that big in size and it’s super easy to explore if you only have one day in Sarajevo.
+Baščaršija, or the Sarajevo Old Town, is where most of the things from this itinerary are located.
+It’s actually not that big in size, and it’s super easy to explore if you only have one day in Sarajevo.